XRPLF/rippled/CONTRIBUTING.md

 Most pull requests don't need special handling, and can simply be merged using the "Squash and merge" button on the Github UI.
-Update the suggested commit message as needed.
+Update the suggested commit message, or modify it as needed.

 #### Slightly more complicated pull requests